isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/playonphonegreeting-operation-um-web-service.md

 </soap:Envelope>
 ```

-## <a name="successful-playonphonegreeting-response-example"></a>Exemplo de resposta PlayOnPhoneGreeting bem-sucedida
+## <a name="successful-playonphonegreeting-response-example"></a>Exemplo de resposta bem-sucedida do PlayOnPhoneGreeting

 ### <a name="description"></a>Descrição